rxnma/practice-server/README.md

 Edit the `exercises.ts` file using any text editor.
 For each exercise, provide the necessary information:

 - `id`: QuestionID.
-- `category`: SQL query type (aggregation, select, union etc.).
+- `category`: SQL query type (aggregation, select, union etc
 - `level`: Difficulty of the question.
 - `question`: Exercise question.
 - `solution`: Your sample solution if your query is successful.
 - `result`: Expected result set based on your solution query.

-You can leave the `results` field blank if you want the exercise endpoint to generate results for you automatically.
-However, if you have specific result sets in mind, you can manually add them to the `results` field.
+You can leave the `results` field an empty array if you want the exercise endpoint to generate results for you automatically.
+Alternatively you can also add them by yourself.

-### 3. Fetching Sample Solutions
+### 3. Automatically populate results

-There is an endpoint available for fetching sample solutions:
+There is an endpoint available for automatically populate results:

-- Make a `POST` request to `http://localhost:3000/api/exercises` to receive a list of exercises along with completed solutions (results).
+- Make a `POST` request to `http://localhost:3000/api/exercises` to receive a list of exercises along with completed result sets.

+## PRO TIP

+You can use ChatGPT to generate a database schema and matching exercises.
+Just give it the structure of your exercise list and the corresponding database schema.
+The rest is ChatGPT magic. 🪄

 ## Contact